Pranavkhade/PACKMAN/README.md

 positional arguments:
   AlphaValue            Recommended: 2.8 for closed; 4.5 for open form, Please
-                        refer to the paper for more details
+                        refer to the paper for more details FILENAME              Path and filename of the PDB file.

 optional arguments:
-  -h, --help            show this help message and exit -pdbid PDB_ID PDB_ID, --pdbid PDB_ID PDB_ID
+  -h, --help            show this help message and exit -pdbid PDB_ID, --pdbid PDB_ID
-                        (1) PDB ID of the input file (2) Location and Name by which you wish to save the downloaded file -filename FILENAME, --filename FILENAME
+                        If provided, the PBD with this ID will be downloaded and saved to FILENAME.
-                        Path and filename of the PDB file --chain CHAIN         Enter The Chain ID --generateobj {yes,no}
+  --chain CHAIN         Enter The Chain ID --generateobj GENERATEOBJ
-                        Select yes if you wish to generate the .obj file
+                        Path and filename to save the .obj file at.
+Ignored unless --chain is provided.

+Web server parameters:
+  Used by the web form

+  --outputfile OUTPUTFILE
+                        Path and filename write output to --logfile LOGFILE     Path and filename write log messages to --callbackurl CALLBACKURL
+                        Optional callback url if this script was called from Drupal.
+  --nodeid NODEID       Optional node id if this script was called from
+                        Drupal.

 ```
 ### Examples